kungfoo/kungfoo-slidedown/10-things-i-learned.md

 ## 🚀 Techie Stuff

 - (Micro)service architecture
-- Python, Java, JS, Swift, Kotlin and Scala as first class citizens
+- Python, Java, JS, Swift, Kotlin as first class citizens
 - Docker for everything
 - Kubernetes for orchestration
 - Runs in the cloud